This page was last reviewed on December 16, 2021.

 Fireworks on Private Property

-A person supervising fireworks must obtain a family fireworks permit.
-If that person is not the property owner, the applicant must submit written permission of the property owner.
+A person supervising fireworks must obtain a fireworks permit from the Village at no charge.
+If you are not the property owner, you must include written permission from the property owner.

-Fireworks displays must be held wholly on private property and may not take place on the road right-of-way or any other public property.
+Displays must not take place on the road right-of-way or any other public property.

-Your permit must be available to Bylaw Enforcement and RCMP upon request at the time of the fireworks display.
+You must present your permit to Bylaw Enforcement and RCMP upon request at the time of the fireworks display.

 Fireworks on Public Property